cicerocamargo/Swift4ObjCProgrammers/README.md

 ## `long` and `long long`

-I've used `long long` in rare situations, like in some call of `NSFileManager`.
+I've used `long long` in rare situations, like in some calls to a `NSFileManager`.
 This `long` type, and others like `char` and `double`, come from the C language, and apple provides a [guide](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/InteractingWithCAPIs.html) to interact with C APIs.
-However, in this guide Apple says to "use `Int` wherever possible", and that's exactly what has been done in `NSFileManager`, where the `NSDictionary` extension that used to return the file size in `unsigned long long` now retu
+However, in this guide Apple says to "use `Int` wherever possible", and that's exactly what has been done in `NSFileManager`, where the `NSDictionary` extension that used to return the file size in `unsigned long long` now returns `UInt64`